ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

 - Admin can access all Stalls and manage them
 - Different Logs (some logs are currently on development)
 - A lot of logging options
+- Admin can reload the config and data at Market Stall dealer

 ## Planed Features
 - Bullet Board for overview of all Stalls and what they offer